adamsilver/maintainablecss.com-jekyll/_chapters/08-modifiers.md

 	  background-image: url(/path/to/girls.jpg);
 	}

-This is a good example of reuse because the differences are small and they are well understood.
+Because the differences are small and well understood, this type of reuse is more maintainable.